m00nlight/m00nlight.github.io/_posts/2018-10-20-story-behind-omail-an-email-client-with-automatic-mailing-list-management-on-android.md

 project, it will give you a lot of troubles.

 Then I just decided to stick to the [Android][2] platform.
-Although it also has problem and bugs behind, but the experience is much much moer smooth than [Xamarin][3].
+Although it also has problem and bugs behind, but the experience is much much more smooth than [Xamarin][3].
 So I started learning the basic block of building android application.
 Start to do the project bit by bit, solve any problem during this procedure.